johnny-lu/CS373MidtermReview/README.md

 ## **Readings**
 ----------
-- The Circle of Life: define, estimate, choose and build.
 - _The Open-Closed Principle_: Software entities (classes, modules, functions, etc.) should be open for **extension**, but closed for **modification**.
 - _The New Methodology_ – Agile methods are adaptive rather than predictive.
 Agile methods are people-oriented rather process-oriented.
 - _Continuous Integration_ – automate the build, everyone commits to the mainline every day, make your build self-testing, maintain a single-source repository.